coveo/ui-kit/README.md

 If you want to log information from a Coveo owned backend service, do not use Relay.
 Instead, log them on the appropriate server side endpoint, see [this guide](https://coveord.atlassian.net/wiki/spaces/DATA/pages/3175383082/Server+side+event+logging)

+## Contributing

+Prior to contributing to the project, kindly review the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## API